mike-french/myrex/README.md

 The subgraph may be a single process that has both an input and one or more outputs.

+The semantics of the process network is slightly different to the traditional definition of an NFA.

+In an NFA, the nodes are _states_ and the edges are _labelled_ transitions.
+The node passively receives a transition, then makes the decision to traverse zero (no match), one or more _outgoing_ edges, based on the match of the edge label to the next input character.

+In a process network, the nodes are either _labelled_ matching processes or traversal control processes.
+Network edges carry traversal _state_ messages.
+A node matches or transforms incoming messages with the node rule.
+If there is a successful match, the traversal continues through _all_ outgoing edges.
+If there a match is unsuccessful, a termination _no match_ message is sent to the manager process.

 The NFA is built using a variation of Thompson's Algorithm based on process _combinators._
 A combinator is a function that takes one or more process subgraphs